Fun Bathroom Decor

 Or how about gorgeous pink rose toilet seat accessories – called tattoos!
-Isn't this one lovely?
-And I could tease my grandkids that their Sandwich Generation granny nanny got a tattoo!
-Wouldn't that be a hoot. 🙂
+Isn’t this one lovely?
+And I could tease my grandkids that their Sandwich Generation grandma got a tattoo!
+Wouldn’t that be a hoot. 🙂

-When my senior dad reached the end stage of his parkinsons disease, that wasn't necessary because of how we had preplanned.
+When my senior dad reached the end stage of his parkinsons disease, that wasn’t necessary because of how we had preplanned.
 He actually never needed any adjustment to his toilet.
-We had ordered a fairly tall toilet with grab bars for each bathroom and he went from those straight to a bedside commode chair, which hospice provided.
+We had ordered a fairly tall toilet with grab bars for each bathroom.
+That gave him a raised toilet seat at a comfortable height for an elderly parent – just what he needed!
+And he went from those straight to a bedside commode chair, which hospice provided.

-The same was true for me when I broke my ankle.
-Those toilet grab bars were definitely worthy their weight in gold for this Sandwich Generation granny nanny and, indeed, my whole multigenerational family.
+Raised toilet seats are not just for the elderly!
+They were just as great for me when I broke my ankle.
+And let me tell you, those toilet grab bars were definitely worthy their weight in gold for our Sandwich Generation multigenerational family.
 Even my grandkids have appreciated them.

 For the recent total hip replacement surgery and recovery my aging relative had to deal with, it was a little more difficult.
 She does not have toilet grab bars nor does she have room for them in her bathroom.
-But she definitely needed something, even before the surgery, as getting up and down on the toilet got progressively harder, due to arthritis hip pain.
+But she definitely needed something, even before the surgery.
+Getting up and down on the toilet got progressively harder, due to arthritis hip pain.
 After much research, I learned some important facts like:

 They make great looking raised toilet seats with high handles – but you have to be very careful to push up on BOTH handles – otherwise you can tip it over.

-If you have men or boys who live in the household – or visit – you might want to consider a raised toilet seat that attaches, and can be lifted up and down.
-Some have handles – others don't.
+If you have men or boys who live in the household – or visit – you might want to consider raised toilet seats elderly parents can more easily use that attaches and can be lifted up and down.
+Some have handles – others don’t.

 There is also the option of a very simple toilet seat riser – bare bones basic, so to speak, and less expensive as a result.